Department of Finance

 RFD 4923.
 Internship in Real Estate.
 (0-0) 3 Credit Hours.

 Prerequisites: Declared major in Real Estate Finance and Development and 6 semester credit hours of upper-division real estate or finance courses, a 2.5 UTSA grade point average, and approval in writing from the instructor, the Department Chair, and the Associate/Assistant Dean of Undergraduate Studies in the Carlos Alvarez College of Business.
 Directed internship of at least 200 hours of work under the supervision of a real estate professional providing students with opportunities to apply concepts, principles, and techniques learned in the classroom.
 Written report required.
 A proposal form must be completed and approved prior to registration.
 Internship may be repeated once for a total of 6 semester credit hours.
 (Formerly FIN 4923.
 Credit cannot be earned for both FIN 4923 and RFD 4923.)
 Generally offered Fall, spring, and summer.
-Differential Tuition: $126.
+This course has Differential Tuition.

 RFD 4951.
 Special Studies in Real Estate.
 (1-0) 1 Credit Hour.